 The highlight of the regulatory division of the Blockchain & Bitcoin Conference Russia was the speech of Elina Sidorenko, the head of the working group of cryptocurrency risk assessments in the Russian government, who stated that they plan to offer two concepts of the cryptocurrency bill development in December 2016.

 According to Elina Sidorenko, Russian authorities are taking a step away from the penalty paradigm against cryptocurrencies.
 Moreover, "Russia may become the first country in the world to determine the legal status of cryptocurrency in the nation", said Elina Sidorenko.

 Pavel Likhomanov concluded that international investors are searching for more Blockchain projects they could invest in, same as the interest in Bitcoin and cryptocurrency conferences grows.
-Smile Expo, who organized the Blockchain & Bitcoin Conference Russia, holds similar events in Ukraine, Italy, and the Czech Republic, and each of the events has seen growing interest in recent years.
+Smile Expo, who organized the Blockchain & Bitcoin Conference Russia, holds similar events in Ukraine, Estonia, and the Czech Republic, and each of the events has seen growing interest in recent years.